 How to tie the Firsherman’s pants – Sumurai style

 Put on the pants.
 Get hold of the strap ends from the back to the front.
 Your pant waist will be bigger and looser; fold this excess fabric at the waist to one side or fold from either sides to the middle.
 Use the waist tie to hold the fabric together.
 Now fold down the fabric above the waist tie.
 This will give the look of a wide belt.If you are still confused checkout this video

-The Yoga wrap pants
+The Yoga wrap pants – sewing tutorial

 Mark the pattern on the fabric as per the pattern given below.

-Cut out the fabric according to the pattern
+Cut out the fabric according to the pattern.

 When you open it up, You will get a piece like this here.
 Now cut out the back crotch line on one side.

-Now cut out the waist line as per the pattern.
-Remember that pattern is inclined (rising) only on one side ( for the back)
+Now cut out the waistline as per the pattern.
+Remember that pattern is inclined (rising) only on one side ( for the back).

-You will be having this piece
+You will have this piece.

 Keep the two pieces right sides together.
-Join the crotch line with a 1/4 inch allowance
+Join the crotch line with a 1/4 inch allowance.

 Ok, Got the four ties.

-Turn under the side edges of the two panels (back and front- total 4 side edges) 1/4 inch twice to the inside and stitch
+Turn under the side edges of the two panels (back and front- total 4 side edges) 1/4 inch twice to the inside and stitch.

-Insert the straps 1/2 inch to all the four edges of the waist of the front and back panels.
+Insert the straps 1/2 inch to all four edges of the waist of the front and back panels.
 Stitch in place securely.